gjbex/Deploying-LLMs-locally/source-code/ollama/README.md

    based on a pre-trained model.
 It sets the temperature of the model and provides a system prompt to make the model act like Marvin, the paranoid android from the Hitchhiker's Guide to the Galaxy.
+1. `images`: a directory containing images that can be used to test interact with multimodal models.

 ## How to use it?